0xTranqui/metadata-renderer-starter-kit/README.md

 ## Process
 1. Deploy an Edition with placeholder image data on Zora.
 Links to [testnet](https://testnet.zora.co/create) + [mainnet](https://zora.co/create) create flows
 2. Create a simple renderer contract that follows this [IMetadataRenderer interface](https://github.com/ourzora/zora-drops-contracts/blob/main/src/interfaces/IMetadataRenderer.sol).
-Can inclue as little as `function tokenURI(uint256 _tokenId) public view returns (string memory)` & `function contractURI() public view returns (string memory)`
+Can include as little as `function tokenURI(uint256 _tokenId) public view returns (string memory)` & `function contractURI() public view returns (string memory)`
 3. On the Zora drop contract you deployed, go to Etherscan and call the `setMetadataRenderer` write function with values `newRenderer` (your contract address) and `setupRenderer` (with value `0x` if you don't need to initialize anything).

 ## Helpful links